ositaka/soul-healing-decapcms/data/page/home.md

       name: Welcome
     title: Welcome to The Golden Healing!
     text: >-
-      Embark on a transformative journey into the heart of The Golden Healing, where you'll unlock the ancient wisdom concealed within the secret of the golden flower.
+      Embark on a transformative journey into the heart of The Golden Light, where you'll unlock the ancient wisdom concealed within the secret of the golden flower.
 As you step onto this illuminated path, you'll connect with the infinite, guiding force of Divine Intelligence.